ioanna-papi/BloodDonation/README.md

 	- Update blood bank stock
 	- Check blood bank stock for blood shortage and alert Hospitals
 	- Request volunteers through messages to donate blood
-	- Request other Hospitals to borrow blood units
+	- Request other Hospitals for blood units
 	- Receive requests from other Hospitals for giving blood units
 	- Make new Donation Days in the Calendar